Groupe Desgagnés

 Groupe Desgagnés is a Canadian shipping firm.
 It operates a fleet of nineteen vessels.
 Gross earnings in 2014 were around $230 million.

 Desgagnes Transarctik

-Desgagnes Transarctik, a subsidiary of Groupe Desgagnés, is partners with Arctic Co-operatives Limited, the Qikiqtaaluk Corporation, Sakku Investments Corporation and the Kitikmeot Corporation.
+Desgagnés Transarctik, a subsidiary of Groupe Desgagnés, is partners with Arctic Co-operatives Limited, the Qikiqtaaluk Corporation, Sakku Investments Corporation and the Kitikmeot Corporation.
 Operating as Nunavut Sealink and Supply Incorporated they provide annual sealift to Canadian Arctic communities.